Writing a Book Review - A Step By Step Guide

 Regardless of liking or disliking a book, a detailed and honest review will help people know about different kinds of books and find those that interest them.

-For some, book reviews and book report are the same.
+For some, book reviews and book reports are the same.
 However, writing a book report is different from a book review.
-Follow the link to know more about writing a book report.
+A book review is simpler in structure and does not require in-depth analysis as compared to a book report.

 Below is a step by step guide on how to write a book review.